rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transaction, only transferring goods or services once the transaction is finalised.
 We envision this as the default way for users to interact, especially for large transactions.
-Using the system described so far, there are multiple approaches to handling this risk in off-line transactions, each with their own trade-offs.
+Using the system described so far, there are multiple approaches to handling this risk in offline transactions, each with their own trade-offs.

 The first is to hold the sender responsible for double-spending.
 In the case of